kroggen/hash-table-tree/README.md

 ## Performance

-The performance gain (at least on reads) comes from the amount of pointers on each index page.
-We can have nearly 1021 pointers in a 4kB page.
+The performance gain (at least on reads) comes from the amount of pointers on each index page and the consequence of requiring less index pages to be loaded (less disk I/O) when searching for a key.

+We can have nearly 1021 pointers in a hash-table-tree 4kB page.

 A common B-tree with a 4 byte key has half that number of pointers.
-And with an 8 bytes key the number of pointers is 1/4.
+And with an 8 bytes key the number of pointers is 1/3.

 ## Limitations